Acquisition of Dermstore.com and major investment in THG Nutrition product development capability

 THG’s stated ambition is to be the global digital partner of choice across the beauty industry, powering channel shift from offline to online.
-This strategy is based upon four key pillars:
+This strategy is based upon three key pillars:

 - Expanding Lookfantastic.com to become the global leader in online multi-brand distribution for the beauty industry

 - Developing a unique, rapidly growing, digitally focused stable of its own prestige beauty brands, providing margin enhancement and differentiation (Perricone MD, ESPA, Christophe Robin, Grow Gorgeous, Illamasqua, Eyeko, Mio Skincare and Ameliorate)

 - Providing Ingenuity services directly to the beauty industry, enabling it to build successful global D2C channels to capitalise on the rapidly increasing channel shift

 The Dermstore.com acquisition enhances these four pillars of THG’s beauty strategy by substantially enhancing its relationships with the key global beauty brands.
 THG will be able to increase the scale of its beauty box business by accessing the Dermstore.com customer base, which will in turn unlock incremental marketing revenue.
 The Dermstore.com acquisition also provides the opportunity to accelerate the growth of THG’s own beauty brands via a new and large US customer base.